Jenny is confident about herself. She is a hybrid between an introvert and outgoing. She loves travel and food.

 Stop thinking that women who enjoy sex have loose vaginas.
 They probably feel loose because they are easily aroused (most probably because they already know what arouses them and when a woman is aroused, the vagina also expands hence, it feels a bit loose).

-In a recent study conducted by Rowland, Cempel and Tempel, the number of women who admitted to not having orgasm range from 10 to 40%.
+In a recent study conducted by Rowland, Cempel, and Tempel, the number of women who admitted to not having orgasms ranged from 10 to 40%.
 If you think there is something wrong with you because you don't orgasm, then you are probably not doing something right.
-Penetration alone is not enough.
+Penetration alone is not always enough.
 The clitoris (a bean-like organ at the center of the vulva) should not be overlooked during intercourse.
-It is the most sensitive part of the female reproductive system and it is the key to that glorious orgasm.
-Tell your partner to give this "button" some attention and you will be there in no time.
+It is the most sensitive part of the female reproductive system, and it is the key to that glorious orgasm.
+Tell your partner to give this "button" some attention, and you will be there in no time.

-The G-spot may very well be some nerves located on the front vaginal wall that are connected to the clitoris in some way.
-It is not a button, no. It cannot be physically seen but when it is stimulated, it is enough to give you vaginal orgasms.
-That is why some experts recommend some positions and fingering is also believed to stimulate this spot (when found).
+The G-spot may very well be some nerves located on the front vaginal wall that is connected to the clitoris in some way.
+It is not a button, no. It cannot be physically seen, but when it is stimulated, it is enough to give you vaginal orgasms.
+That is why some experts recommend some positions, and fingering is also believed to stimulate this spot (when found).